Kirill5k/order-management-system/readme.md

 Each service is responsible for only one function and functions based on receiving and generatings events.
 Each service is independent and is not aware of its neighborhoods.

-Technologies
+## Technologies

-Spring Webflux
+- Spring Webflux
-Spring Kafka
+- Spring Kafka
-Spring Reactive Mongo
+- Spring Reactive Mongo
+- MongoDB
-Kafka
+- Kafka
-Zookeeper
+- Zookeeper
-Docker Compose to link the containers.
+- Docker